JeanMeche/riegler.fr/src/content/posts/2023-09-30-lazy-loading-mockable/2023-09-30-lazy-loading-mockable.md

 }
 ```

-This is really straight forward but it has a major downside : This doesn't allow us to use a mock service in unit tests.
+This is really straightforward but it has a major downside : This doesn't allow us to use a mock service in unit tests.

 ## Leverage dependency injection

-DI is a powerfull tool, we will leverage it here to create/share instances and to help on testing.
+DI is a powerful tool, we will leverage it here to create/share instances and to help on testing.

 First let's start with this helper function.